harishreyya/harishreyya/README.md

 <h1 align="center">Hi 👋, I'm Reyya Harish</h1>
 <h3 align="center">A disciplined and hard-working full-stack web developer with a unique approach to problems.
-Great at communication and an artist at mind.
-Looking forward to working at an organization where my skills can be utilized well.</h3>
+Great at communication and an artist at mind.</h3>

 - 🌱 I’m currently working at **[RangDe](https://rangde.in/invest)** as Web Developer

 - 📝 I regularly write articles [here](https://medium.com/@harishrebel0)

-- 💬 Ask me about **JavaScript, HTML,CSS, Node JS, MongoDB, Express JS, Bootstrap, React JS**
+- 💬 Ask me about **JavaScript, HTML, CSS, Node JS, MongoDB, Express JS, Bootstrap, React JS, Java**

 - 👨‍💻 All of my projects are available at [My PortFolio](https://harish-portfolio.dorik.io/)

 - 👨Get some more information about me on [My Resume](https://drive.google.com/drive/u/0/folders/1S9siqs4-hagLyHHe6ToGZy7jh7k61BNO)

-- 📫 How to reach me **Harishrebel0@gmail.com**
+- 📫 How to reach me **arishrebel0@gmail.com**